 III.
-RESTRICTIONS
+Restrictions

-Grants cannot be used to unfairly discriminate against any group; promote a particular political or religious viewpoint; support purely religious functions; support activities that involve abortion or that are undertaken solely for sex determination; fund the purchase of arms or ammunition; or serve as a new contribution to the Foundation or another Rotary Foundation grant.
+Grants cannot be used to unfairly discriminate against any group; promote a particular political or religious viewpoint; support purely religious functions; support activities that involve abortion or that are undertaken solely for sex determination; fund the purchase of arms or ammunition; support Rotary Youth Exchange, RYLA, Rotary Friendship Exchange, Rotaract, or Interact; or serve as a new contribution to the Foundation or another Rotary Foundation grant.